15 Brilliant Cleaning Hacks For Hard-To-Reach Spaces

 Cleaning underneath your appliances doesn’t have to be a once-a-year affair.
-This long, flexible duster makes it quicker and easier than ever to remove dust and debris from underneath your major appliances!
+This long, flexible duster makes it quicker and easier than ever to remove dust and debris from underneath your major appliances on a regular basis.

 12. Ceilings & Moulding

 To clear cobwebs and dust from ceilings and other hard-to-reach spaces, having a cleaning tool with an extension pole is a total game-changer!
-Along with an adjustable pole, this cleaning kit includes 3 different dusting heads and a washer/squeegee tool for windows, making it a versatile and useful tool for those with high ceilings or limited mobility.
+Along with an adjustable pole, this cleaning kit includes 3 different dusting heads and a washer/squeegee tool for windows, making it a versatile and useful tool for those with high ceilings, limited mobility, or both.

 Baseboards come in all shapes and styles.
 Some types of baseboards are easy to clean, while others have plenty of nooks and crannies that dust and dirt can settle into.

 If yours fall into the latter category, check out this set of ingenious cleaning sticks!
-Each stick has a microfiber cover that’s perfect for grabbing dust out of the crevices in your baseboards.
-Then just toss the dirty covers in the wash to use them again and again!
+Each stick has a microfiber cover that’s perfect for grabbing dust out of the crevices in your baseboards, and when the covers get dirty, just toss them in the wash to reuse them again and again!

 What’s your best tip for cleaning small or hard-to-reach spaces?